Multitenancy

 # Deleting a tenant plan

 Use plan:delete by plan ID.
-Affected tenants will lose the inherited plan settings; the system re-caches them automatically.
+Affected tenants will lose the inherited plan settings; the settings are re-cached automatically.

 # Managing tenants